reimertz/push/README.md

 ---

-`lagom index.html` will inline all online dependencies of 'index.html', deploy it anonymously on github and finally generate a short url. pretty neat!
+`lagom index.html` will inline all online dependencies of 'index.html', deploy it anonymously on GitHub and finally generate a short URL.
+Pretty neat!

-## install push
+## Install push

-waiting for push package to be released to me, so till that happens, you'll nned to install direclty from git.
+Waiting for push package to be released to me, so until that happens, you'll need to install directly from git:

 ```
 yarn global add git://github.com/reimertz/push.git